TritonDataCenter/rfd/rfd/0072/README.md

 In order to facilitate the opening of certain devices in a chroot-constrained context, a new syscall, tentatively named `devopen` should be added.
-This syscall will accept the formal devfs path of the desired device (such as `/devices/pseudo/poll@0:poll`), yielding a valid file descriptor upon success.
-Only drivers which opt-in at the time of their registration will be accessible via `devopen`.
+This syscall will accept two arguments, a string identifier under which the desired device has register (such as "epoll") and an integer of `open(2)`-compatible flags.
+Upon success, it will yield a valid file descriptor.
+Only drivers which opt-in via registration at the time of their attachement will be accessible via `devopen`.
 This will prevent `devopen` from being used as a vector for access control bypass or unwanted access from inside a chroot.
+It is expected that only pseudo devices will make use of `devopen`.

 Several steps will be required to achieve this goal:

-* Define flag for `ddi_create_minor_node` to opt into `devopen` access.
-The flag will persist in the `dev_info` handle and will register the minor node in a list of `devopen`-able devices.
+* Expose `devopen_register()` and `devopen_deregister()` kernel functions for
+  manipulating driver registration within the `devopen(2)` framework.

 * Add `devopen()` syscall which will open a fresh file descriptor for requests matching the device list.